California CRPS & Chronic Pain Attorneys

 CRPS (chronic regional pain syndrome) is a debilitating, chronic condition that is difficult to live with.
 It can physically affect virtually every area of your life, and may lead to stress, anxiety, and suffering.

-If you develop CRPS due to someone else’s negligence, the expert CRPS lawyers at the May Firm can help you.
+If you develop CRPS due to someone else’s negligence, the expert CRPS lawyers at The May Firm can help you.

 Read on for our comprehensive guide to CRPS, its causes, symptoms, and potential treatments.
 We also address what your legal options may be and how our firm’s California CRPS attorneys can aid you in receiving any compensation you deserve.